foureyes/csci-ua.0002-fall2015-008/classes/23/files.markdown

 <section markdown="block">
 ### Lottery Ticket

-Write a function that creates a lottery ticket.
+Write a program that creates a lottery ticket.
 The lottery ticket should:

 * have the words "Lucky Numbers" on the first line
 * contain 5 __unique__ numbers between 1 through 59